 We all want to keep our children warm while traveling in the car, but there are ways to safely transport children in the cold weather while still keeping them warm.

 As a general rule, winter coats should not be worn underneath the harness of a car seat.
 A bulky coat under a child seat harness can result in the harness being too loose to be effective in a crash.
-Here is a simple way to check if your child's coat is too big to wear under their harness, as well as what you can do test if it's too big:
+Here is a simple way to check if your child's coat is too big and bulky to wear under their harness:

 Put the coat on your child, sit them in the child seat and fasten the harness.
 Tighten the harness until you can no longer pinch any of the harness webbing with your thumb and forefinger.